 The content in this handout is primarily for unmarried individuals who are Bahá'ís, involved with a Bahá'í, or already somewhat familiar with the Bahá'í Faith.
 It could be covered in a full-day session or in sections over a period of time.
-If the workshop time is only about 3 hours long, then you may wish to read only some quotations and focus on sections 2, 4, 6, and 7, with mention of the rest being available for self-study or follow-up group discussion.
+If the workshop time is only about 3 hours long, then you may wish to read only some quotations and focus on sections 2, 4, 5 and 6, with mention of the rest being available for self-study or follow-up group discussion.

 This is general and somewhat introductory material.
 People wishing to prepare for relationships and materials in more depth are encouraged to access the resources listed on the final page of this document.
-For in-depth material, a book for purchase is Marriage Can Be Forever-Preparation Counts! (www.marriagetransformation.com/store_MarriageCanBeForever3.htm).